dannygelman1/Crossword-Maker/README.md

 https://user-images.githubusercontent.com/45411340/235391052-43d3b803-9e4c-4ada-978d-d87f599e21b5.mp4

 ### Sending the puzzle
-You can copy the play link to send to you friend to play and they can check the puzzle as much as they want!
+You can copy the link to send to your friend to play and they can `check puzzle` as much as they want!

 https://github.com/dannygelman1/Crossword-Maker/assets/45411340/0df8a28a-3e0f-4bc5-8a1c-417d1178f65a

 ## Code structure

-This is shows the crossword creation flow:
+This shows the crossword creation flow:
 ```mermaid
 sequenceDiagram
     rect rgb(235, 213, 205)